 To enable auto-scrolling, squeeze the scroll wheel inward on a free or empty portion of the screen.
 One of the three scrolling cursor icons (shown to the right) appears when you click, depending on the software you're using.

 With Windows 10, you could directly switch a device to tablet mode, but that option is no longer available.
 Instead, when you remove the keyboard, PCs immediately transition to a touch-friendly mode.
 Some new motions are accessible, and the taskbar icons space out more.

 Although these methods will solve your problem, nobody knows where the actual problem is.
 If nothing works, the user must contact the manufacturer or the service center to repair the device if there is any other internal problem that might cause the issue.

 However, the above-mentioned solutions can make the machine work properly to some extent.
-If the user is looking forward to handling the device manually, then follow the above steps carefully.
+If the user looks forward to handling the device manually, follow the above steps carefully.